 In this study, P. aeruginosa had the least solubilization rate across assays with varying nitrogen sources and particle sizes.
 This was also observed by Shabani et al. (2013) in a study on copper extraction from copper oxide ore using P. aeruginosa, Affirming the bioleaching potential of P. aeruginosa under ideal conditions but stressing the importance of selected strains for optimal result.

 The percentage solubilization of test metals in setups with organic manure as the nitrogen source was the least when compared to solubilization obtained with other nitrogen sources employed in the assay across different particle sizes.
 This could be attributed to (NH4)2SO4 and NPK being synthetic sources which are readily available sources of nitrogen, leading to quick uptake.
 While organic manures release nutrients gradually.
 Also, the test organisms may be spending more energy breaking down the organic molecules, this energy may be conserved with the use of (NH4)2SO4 and NPK.
 However, the use of organic manure which is natural, will most likely promote a more balanced and sustainable nutrient cycle, throughout the duration of usage (Li et al., 2024).
-The (NH4)2SO4 and NPK used will also be quick in depletion in cases of long term usage.
+The (NH4)2SO4 and NPK used will also be quick in depletion in cases of long-term usage.

 Conclusion